ArcMark: Distortion-Free Multi-Byte LLM Watermark via Optimal Transport: Introduction

-Our information-theoretic perspective directly informs the design of a new watermarking scheme called \arcmark. \arcmark employs a random linear channel code to exploit the full length of the token sequence, producing a codeword (vector of codeword symbols) for each message.
-This linear code is defined on the integers with modulo operations.
-Such coding mechanisms can be naturally mapped to points on a circle, which is the intuition behind \arcmark.
-Concretely, for each token, \arcmark (i) represents each message codeword symbol $C$, generated token $X$, and side information $V$ as points on the unit circle, and (ii) solves an optimal transport problem that minimizes the arc length between $C+V$ and $X$ while assuring the correct token distribution from the LLM.
-This message-secret coupling alongside the LLM itself induce a noisy channel from coded symbols to observed tokens and side information.
+Our information-theoretic analysis inspires \arcmark. \arcmark uses a random linear channel code to encode information about the message into each token, rather than assigning individual message bits to individual tokens.
+This linear code is defined on the integers with modulo operations, which can be naturally mapped to a circle, the ``arc'' in \arcmark.
+Specifically, \arcmark (i) represents message codeword symbols, tokens, and side information as points on the unit circle, and (ii) solves an optimal transport problem to map from codeword symbols to tokens while assuring the correct token distribution from the LLM.

-The key strength of \arcmark is that its encoding mechanism ensures that each token contains some information about the message to be encoded, which is information-theoretically optimal.
-This is in contrast to competing mutli-bit watermark methods that encode only one message bit in each token and achieve accuracy via repetition.
-Moreover, \arcmark can achieve capacity in certain settings.
-We show that \arcmark achieves the watermarking capacity for a specific, simple class of i.i.d. token distributions.
-We first evaluate the general capacity expression in this setting, and then show that, with the correct parameters, \arcmark achieves arbitrarily small probability of error for any rate below capacity.
-This result highlights that \arcmark is designed based on information-theoretic principles.

-We evaluate the accuracy of decoded multi-bit messages from \arcmark on multiple LLMs.
-We find that the message accuracy, the probability that the decoded message exactly matches the true message i.e., all embedded bits are recovered correctly, significantly exceeds that of state-of-the-art methods across different watermark embedding lengths, generation lengths, and language models (Llama2-7B and Llama3-8B).
-This advantage is clearly highlighted in \Cref{fig:llama3_message_accuracy} which shows the message accuracy as a function of the number of tokens for 3-bit, 8-bit, and 16-bit messages for Llama3-8B.
-By design, \arcmark is distortion-free.
-We empirically validate this property by evaluating the perplexity of text generated with \arcmark and comparing it to unwatermarked generation.
+We evaluate \arcmark along five axes: message accuracy, perplexity, robustness to attacks, downstream utility, and zero-bit detection.
+Notably, we focus on \textbf{message accuracy}, the probability of correctly recovering the entire message, rather than \textbf{bit accuracy}, the average number of message bits that are recovered correctly.
+Message accuracy is more operationally relevant, as even a single incorrect bit could change the interpretation of the entire watermark.
+Across multiple LLMs, \arcmark attains significantly higher message accuracy than prior approaches, especially for longer message size (see Fig. \ref{fig:llama3_qwen-token300}), exhibits stronger robustness to attacks, and achieves downstream utility comparable to the unwatermarked baseline.